Amulya-Yadav/U-Net-PyTorch/README.md

 ---
 ## Sample Segmentation Results

-Below are two example outputs produced by the U-Net pipeline while being tested:
+Below is an example output produced by the U-Net pipeline while being tested: